yuvalmGS/gigaspaces-wiki-jekyll/xap97/custom-authentication.markdown

 The `authenticate` method not only validates the credentials are authentic - it also returns the `Authority` (XAP name for privilege) set granted to the user.
 The `authenticate` method returns an `Authentication` instance, which is created using a `UserDetails` instance which stores the user's authorities.
 You can choose between using the built-in `User` class to encapsulate the original credentials with the granted authorities (as shown in the demo implementation), or adjusting your custom user details implementation to store the authorities.

+{% note %}
-{% plus %} Since 3rd party security repositories usually store privileges as strings, you may find it convenient to use the `AuthorityFactory.create(String)` method to load the authorities (if it's being stored in its formal string representation).
+Since 3rd party security repositories usually store privileges as strings, you may find it convenient to use the `AuthorityFactory.create(String)` method to load the authorities (if it's being stored in its formal string representation).
+{%endnote%}

 Security repositories and administrators often prefer not to map users directly to privileges, but rather to create **roles** (e.g. Admins, Managers, Employees), map a role to a set of privileges (e.g. Write, Read) and then map users to roles (this simplifies management of large sets of users).
 However, XAP expects a flat array of `Authority`.
 To bridge this gap you can either traverse the roles hierarchy and flatten it, or use the `PopulatedRoleAuthority` class, which  implicitly flattens the hierarchy for authorization but maintains it for administration.